Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Conclusion and discussion

 \acknowledgements We are grateful to Michal Shavit for sharing her invaluable insights with us.
-We also wish to thank Alexandros Alexakis, Eran Sharon, Omri Shaltiel and Paul Billant for fruitful discussions.
+We also wish to thank Alexandros Alexakis, Eran Sharon, Omri Shaltiel, Paul Billant and Basile Gallet for fruitful discussions.
+We would also like to acknowledge the anonymous Referee 1 for raising several important points that helped us arrive at a more consistent formulation of our theoretical results and clarify their domain of applicability.
 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Antidiffusive dynamics: from sub-cellular to astrophysical scales'', which was critical to the development of this work.
 This work was supported by BSF grant No. 2022107 and ISF grant No. 486/23.

+The data used to generate the figures of this article are openly available \citep{data_availability}.
+The source code GHOST used to generate the simulations is publicly available \citep{ghost}.